Human Rights in Business Operation

 Throughout its business operation, the Company has strictly abided by “ALL WIN” philosophy with the objective of providing benefits to those related to the Company’s value chain and allowing them to grow with the Company sustainably in every dimension.
 Although the topic of children’s rights had not been elevated as a material sustainability topic, the expansion of the industrial estates operated by the Company in every area undoubtedly relates both directly and indirectly to the quality of life, opportunity and growth of the children living around both AMATA City industrial estates.
 Additionally, children’s rights have become an important concern internationally at present.
 Therefore, business operation must take into consideration children’s rights throughout the entire business value chain.

-The Company has adopted the "Children's Rights and Business Principles" (CRBP), established by the United Nations Children's Fund (UNICEF), as guidelines for conducting business operations that respect children's rights.
+In addition to the children’s rights provisions outlined in the Company’s Human Rights and Fair Labor Practices Policy, the Company has adopted the "Children's Rights and Business Principles" (CRBP), established by the United Nations Children's Fund (UNICEF), as guidelines for conducting business operations that respect children's rights.
 These principles encompass four key areas in which businesses can impact children: 1) Support for children's survival; 2) Protection of children from violence; 3) Appropriate development; and 4) Opportunity for children to participate.
 The operational framework was established with a goal of creating the perfect city that provides opportunities for children and adheres to the CRBP principles, as follows:

 Safety City